RosterElf Logo

 Time management

-Ability to prioritize tasks, work efficiently and complete cleaning duties within shift timeframes.
+Ability to prioritise tasks, work efficiently and complete cleaning duties within shift timeframes.

 Basic maintenance skills